 Few players in Toronto Maple Leafs history captured the imagination of hockey fans, and a place in their hearts, like number 27, Darryl Sittler.
 Selected as the Leafs’ first pick and eighth over-all in the 1970 Entry Draft, Sittler’s offensive exploits began to shine during his third-season in the league when he scored 77 points.
 At the age of 24, he became the second-youngest captain in team history.

 In 1976, Sittler would achieve legendary status, not only in Toronto, but across Canada and the hockey world.
 It began at Maple Leaf Gardens on February 7, 1976 in a game against the Boston Bruins.
-While centering a line with Lanny McDonald and Errol Thompson, Sittler scored six goals and four assists) and set an NHL record for the most points in a single game—a record that still stands today.
+While centering a line with Lanny McDonald and Errol Thompson, Sittler scored 10 points (six goals and four assists) and set an NHL record for the most points in a single game—a record that still stands today.
 That record-breaking moment helped Sittler become the first ever Maple Leaf to reach 100 points in a single season.

 Later that April, Sittler’s sensational scoring streak would continue in the Stanley Cup playoffs when he scored five goals in a single game against the Philadelphia Flyers, tying a playoff record.

-He’s an active Member of the Board of Directors of several publicly listed mining companies and is also very supportive of a number of charities.
+Sittler is an active Member of the Board of Directors of several publicly listed mineral exploration companies, and is also very supportive of a number of charities.
 These charities include the Special Olympics Canada, Screen Colons Canada and Colon Cancer Canada in honor of his late wife Wendy who died from colon cancer in 2001.
 Sittler is also a Founding Co-Chair for ‘Have a Heart for Downs Syndrome’ (HHDS) a charitable, non-profit foundation whose mission it is to create opportunities in education, training, employment and housing initiatives in our communities, so that all people with Down syndrome can live full and happy lives.
 Individuals with Down syndrome should be fully accepted and integrated members of society, empowered to reach their full potential and enjoyment of life.